Step 4: Full View

 After receiving Engineer A's qualifications through the FOIA request, should Engineer B refrain from using that content to calibrate or strengthen his own submission, or may he incorporate insights from the disclosed qualifications into his competitive strategy?

-Refrain from Using Competitor Content Board's choice Decline to use any insights, structural elements, or strategic content from Engineer A's disclosed qualifications when finalizing or presenting Engineer B's own submission, treating the FOIA-obtained documents as off-limits for competitive calibration throughout the entire procurement process including interviews.
+O1 Decline to use any insights, structural elements, or strategic content from Engineer A's disclosed qualifications when finalizing or presenting Engineer B's own submission, treating the FOIA-obtained documents as off-limits for competitive calibration throughout the entire procurement process including interviews.
+Board's choice

 Competing obligations: (1) Competitor Qualifications Content Non-Exploitation Obligation.
 Engineer B must not use the content of Engineer A's qualifications to calibrate or strengthen his own submission, because the lawfulness of acquisition does not sanitize downstream competitive exploitation; (2) FOIA-Based Competitor Intelligence Ethical Use Constraint, information lawfully obtained through FOIA may be reviewed but must not be used to create an unfair competitive advantage; (3) Good Intent Does Not Cure Procedural Impropriety: even if Engineer B's intent was merely to be better informed, using the competitor's submission as a calibration tool constitutes a deceptive act under NSPE Code II.5; (4) Free and Open Competition as a Boundary Condition, within a legally open competitive framework, FOIA-obtained information may be treated as legitimately available competitive intelligence.